Dedicated to the study, exploration, and appreciation of natural history in the Santa Ynez Valley region.

 Dr. Montell received his B.A. from UC Berkeley in 1978, his Ph.D. from UCLA in 1983, and was on the faculty of Johns Hopkins School of Medicine for almost 25 years before coming to UCSB as a Duggan Professor of Molecular, Cellular, and Developmental Biology.
 He has received numerous awards for his ground-breaking work on the nervous systems of mammals, fruit flies, and mosquitoes, and most recently has begun developing strategies for the biological control of Aedes aegypti.

-Live lecture location: Stacey Hall, St. Mark’s in-the-Valley Episcopal Church, 2901 Nojoqui Ave, Los Olivos
+Live lecture location was at: Stacey Hall, St. Mark’s in-the-Valley Episcopal Church, 2901 Nojoqui Ave, Los Olivos

 Share the Post: